Doctor of Athletic Training Program

-- Candidates accepted for admission to the DAT program will have earned a masters or higher degree from a regionally accredited institution.
+- Candidates accepted for admission to the DAT program will have earned a masters or higher degree prior to enrollment from a regionally accredited institution.
 Applicants must provide official transcripts from all educational institutions attended where a degree was conferred.

-- Students must demonstrate proof of state licensure (if required in your current state of residence).
-A photocopy of a current state license is acceptable.
+- Students must demonstrate proof of state licensure (if required in your current state or country of residence).
+A copy of a current state license is required.

 - All students are required to demonstrate proficiency in English when applying to the Arizona School of Health Sciences, A.T Still University.
 See the ASHS English Proficiency section for more details.

 Advanced Standing Admission

 Students who have completed coursework within ATSU’s Master of Science in Athletic Training or the Certificate in Clinical Decision Making in Athletic Training may be eligible for advanced standing.
 Students from external programs may request the faculty to review completed courses for advanced standing as per the AT Program transfer credit policy.
 Please contact Admissions for more information on eligible transfer credit for advanced standing.

 To earn a Doctor of Athletic Training degree, all students must:

 - Complete all prescribed and elected courses within seven years of commencing the program